simkim/tcpdam/README.md

 ## Overview

 **tcpdam** is a parking proxy for your tcp connection.
-When your upstream server is ready, send SIGUP to flush connection to the server.
+When your upstream server is ready, send SIGUSR1 to flush connection to the server.

 ## Compilation